Prelude

 UP BROADCAST RUNNING MULTICAST MTU:1500 Metric:1

-Node 1 has taken over our virtual IP address.
-If you kill Node 1, Node 2 will take it over.
-You can simulate this by taking down the Heartbeat process on Node 1.
+Node 1 has claimed the virtual IP address.
+If Node 1 dies, Node 2 takes over.
+Simulate a failure by stopping Heartbeat on Node 1:

 # Node 1